mariemorel/condor-analysis/README.md

 It is available from a web service located at https://condor.pasteur.cloud/

 # Help
-The data folder contains the data described in the Materials and Methods section, including sequence alignments and phylogenetic trees.
+* data folder: data described in the Materials and Methods section, including sequence alignments and phylogenetic trees.
-The results folder contains csv file corresponding to the output provided by ConDor, as well as the results from MEME, BayesTraits and PCOC.
+* results folder: csv files corresponding to the outputs provided by ConDor, as well as the results from MEME, BayesTraits and PCOC.
-The src folder contains scripts used to construct the synthetic dataset as well as the commands used to run the various tools (MEME, PastML, BayesTraits,... )
+* src folder: scripts used to construct the synthetic dataset as well as the commands used to run the various tools (MEME, PastML, BayesTraits,... )